gb160/gb160.github.io/installation.md

 ## Upgrading

-If you already have the Mod DJI Fly app installed, and you wish to update to a newer version, then just follow the same installation instructions that you were sent originally, but ignore the step about uninstalling your current app.
+You need to uninstall any other version of the Mod DJI Fly app, then follow the installation instructions above.

-Unless you are told otherwise you will be able to update direct to the latest version without uninstalling.